-• Where possible, a decision on whether or not to refer a pupil to MASH should be made by the designated safeguarding lead or their deputy following a discussion with the member of staff who has raised concerns.
+- Where possible, a decision on whether or not to refer a pupil to MASH should be made by the designated safeguarding lead or their deputy following a discussion with the member of staff who has raised concerns.
 However, this should not delay any referral and any member of staff may make a referral if this is necessary but staff should discuss the matter with a member of the senior management team and take advice from the MASH team social worker.
-The designated safeguarding lead should be informed as soon as possible.
+The designated safeguarding lead should be informed as soon as possible. - Referrals should be in writing using a MASH safeguarding referral form completed either by the teacher raising concerns or by the designated safeguarding lead.
+Urgent child protection referrals will be accepted by telephone but must be confirmed in writing via the MASH safeguarding referral form within 48 hours.